gnieboer/tsp-redesign/pages/loan-basics/loan-in-nonpay-status.md

 styles:

-sidenav: loan-basics
+sidenav: savings

 scripts:

-permalink: /loan-basics/loan-in-nonpay/
+permalink: /loan-basics/your-loan-in-nonpay-status/
 ---

 # Your loan in a nonpay status

 If you’re in an approved [nonpay status](#) and you have provided the proper documentation to the us, the Internal Revenue Service (IRS) regulations allow us to suspend loan payments.
 Once you return to [pay status](#), your payroll-deducted loan payments will resume.
 Your loan will be reamortized automatically when your agency or service notifies us that you have returned to pay status.
-For more information, please refer to the Fact Sheet, [Effect of Nonpay Status on Your TSP Account](#).
+For more information, please refer to the Fact Sheet, *[Effect of Nonpay Status on Your TSP Account]*(https://www.tsp.gov/PDF/formspubs/tspfs04.pdf).

 ## Suspension of loan payments
 If you’re in nonpay status due to active military service: